bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/publicschoolteachers7202.markdown

 [^7202x2]: I will never utter the *preferred names* of these social network
     abominations again!

+[^7202x3]: In my university days, anyone pursuing an "Education Degree" was
+    dismissed as an intellectual lightweight.

-[^7202x3]: The "homeless" are now to be called "unhoused."
+[^7202x4]: The "homeless" are now to be called "unhoused."
 Apparently, the
     word "homeless" acquired a negative connotation.
 Maybe it had something to do with observing the "unhoused."

-[^7202x4]: CRT is so frivolous that even the Nobel Peace Prize committee
+[^7202x5]: CRT is so frivolous that even the Nobel Peace Prize committee
     won't touch it.

-[^7202x5]: Pretty much anything taught in U.S. public schools nowadays is
+[^7202x6]: Pretty much anything taught in U.S. public schools nowadays is
     dumbed down.